How it works

 What if I miss a dose?

 If you remember later during the day, take it as soon as you remember - unless you are less than four hours away from your next dose.
-If you forget to take it by then, just start again on the next dose.
+If you forget to take it by then, just start again with the next dose.

 Do not take a double dose.